vishnunairjanardhan/democms/src/content/posts/how-women-in-developing-countries-can-harness-e-commerce.md

 author: Mrudul
 title: How women in developing countries can harness e-commerce
 description: "For women who are in developing countries, eCommerce is a boon that they can and should take advantage of.
 The best thing about a digital platform is that there is no incentive for the platform to be gender-biased.
 The landscape of eCommerce keeps evolving, the only problem is that there is not a lot of."
+heading: How women in developing countries can harness e-commerce
 image:
   url: "/assets/blog/How-women-in-developing-countries-can-harness-e-commerce1-800x450.jpg"
   alt: "How women in developing countries can harness e-commercel."